Deformation Cones of nested Braid fans: Generalized permutohedra and Braid Fan

 Note that the above definition for $\Perm(\balpha)$ does not directly say that the vertex set of $\Perm(\balpha)$ is $\{ v_\pi^\balpha : \ \pi \in \fS_{d+1}\}$.
 However, this is true as we will see in Proposition \ref{prop:fanofusual} below.

-Recall that that \emph{generalized permutohedra} are polytopes obtained from usual permutohedra by moving vertices while preserving all edge directions.
-We see that any generalized permutohedron in $\RR^{d+1}$ lies in an affine space that is parallel to $V_d.$ However, under the setup of our article, we would like to only consider polytopes that are in $V_d.$ Thus, we give the following definition. \begin{definition} For any polytope $P \in \RR^{d+1}$ that lies in an affine space $V'$ that is parallel to $V_d.$ It is clear $V' =\{ \xx \in \RR^{d+1} : \langle \1, \xx \rangle = N\}$ for some (unique) $N \in \RR.$ Then $V' = \frac{N}{d+1} \1 + V_d.$ We define $\widetilde{P} := P - \frac{N}{d+1} \1$ to be the \emph{centralized} version of the polytope $P,$ which lies in $V_d.$ \end{definition}
+Recall that \emph{generalized permutohedra} are polytopes obtained from usual permutohedra by moving vertices while preserving all edge directions.
+We see that any generalized permutohedron in $\RR^{d+1}$ lies in an affine space that is parallel to $V_d.$ However, under the setup of our article, we would like to only consider polytopes that are in $V_d.$ Thus, we give the following definition. \begin{definition} Suppose $V'$ is an affine space that is parallel to $V_d,$ and $P \in \RR^{d+1}$ is a polytope that lies in $V'$.
+It is clear $V' =\{ \xx \in \RR^{d+1} : \langle \1, \xx \rangle = N\}$ for some (unique) $N \in \RR.$ Then $V' = \frac{N}{d+1} \1 + V_d.$ We define $\widetilde{P} := P - \frac{N}{d+1} \1$ to be the \emph{centralized} version of the polytope $P,$ which lies in $V_d.$ \end{definition}

 \begin{example} The regular permutohedron $\Pi_d$ lies in the affine space $V' = \Big\{ \xx \in \RR^{d+1} \ : \ \langle \1, \xx \rangle = \frac{(d+2)(d+1)}{2}\Big\}.$ Hence, the \emph{centralized regular permutohedron} is